Photographing From The Heart, Chennai

 What do you know about orphans?
-The following tutorial video details my approach to photographing young children in a convent run orphanage on St. Thomas Mount just out of Chennai in India.
+The following post details my approach to photographing young children in a convent run orphanage on St. Thomas Mount just out of Chennai in India.

 The video explores technique, approach, stylistic concerns and my own motivation for undertaking this self motivated project, despite being very ill at the time.